mirkosignorelli/Teaching/CSLDA/README.md

 This repository gathers the datasets used during the course *Computational Statistics and Longitudinal Data Analysis (CSLDA)* that I teach for the Bachelor in Wiskunde and Master in Mathematics.
 The course material is published on the course's page on Brightspace.

-Did you notice a missing dataset?
-Please send us an email!
+Did you notice that a dataset used during the course is missing on this page?
+Please send us an email to let us know!

 ## Week 1
 * `MASS::quine` (L)